Classes and Instruction

 For online classes, if your iLearn doesn’t have any information and you haven’t been contacted by the faculty member by the start of the semester, reach out to them directly via email.

-If you do not receive a response or the name of the instructor is not list in the class schedule, email the department where the course is offered (for example for PHIL 110 you would email the Philosophy Department).
+If you do not receive a response or the name of the instructor is not listed in the class schedule, email the department where the course is offered (for example for PHIL 110 you would email the Philosophy Department).
 Be sure to include specific information about your course including the department prefix and course number, title of the course, section number, faculty member’s name, and your name and student ID number.
-The department chair will assist you.
+Someone from the department will assist you.
 Please refer to the Colleges and Academic Departments page.

 Start by consulting the course syllabus and iLearn site to determine when office hours are held and how they will be offered, either in-person or online.
 If you're unable to locate the hours, please contact the department chair using the Colleges and Academic Departments page to find the right contact.